Hekstra-Lab/room-of-requirement/howto/usefulcommands.md

  - `--partial`: If the job is interrupted in the middle of transferring a file, continue with that file upon resuming
  - `--log-file="filename"`: print the `rsync` log to this file.
 I believe this file must already exist.

+#### `rsync` dry runs
+If you throw the `-n` flag onto an `rsync` command, it doesn't actually do anything, but rather tells you what it *would* do.
+Note that this is only really useful in combination with verbose mode!

 ### `tmux` for background transfers

 I think that `tmux` is installed by default on the cluster, though I honestly don't remember.
 If not, or if you're doing this on your personal computer, see installation instructions [here](https://github.com/tmux/tmux/wiki/Installing).
 All you should need to know about `tmux` to pull off the below is: